keriwarr/splitwise/README.md

 ## Non-trivial Example

-In this example, we create a new expense from the current user, to the first listed user in the given group, with the same description as the first given expense.
+In this example, we create a new expense from the current user to the first listed user in the given group, with the same description as the first given expense.

 ```javascript
 const Splitwise = require('splitwise')